acoboh/query-filter-jpa/README.md

 # Introduction

-The QueryFilterJPA Library adds the possibility of create custom filters with RHS Colon and LHS Brackets with Spring JPA easily.
-This library is useful for allowing the user to obtain data according to their requirements in an easy way for the programmer, since with a few small configuration classes, they will have the ability to create filters with infinite possibilities.
+The QueryFilterJPA Library adds the possibility of creating custom filters with RHS Colon and LHS Brackets with Spring JPA easily.
+This library is useful for allowing the user to obtain data according to their requirements in an easy way for the programmer.
+With just a few small configuration classes, users will have the ability to create filters with infinite possibilities.

 # Features

-* Create filter specification based on Entity Models
+* Create filter specifications based on Entity Models
-* Convert RHS Colon or LHS Brackets filter into a JPA Query
+* Convert RHS Colon or LHS Brackets filter into a JPA Query.
-* Add manually fields and block operations on each new filter field
+* Manually add fields and block operations on each new filter field.
-* Create custom predicates on each query filter
+* Create custom predicates for each query filter.
-* Expose filter documentation on endpoints
+* Expose filter documentation on endpoints.
-* Create extended OpenAPI documentation with QueryFilter specification
+* Create extended OpenAPI documentation with QueryFilter specification.

 # Installation